HackYourFuture/JavaScript1/Week2/MAKEME.md

 Ever wondered how to make a certain meal?
 Let's create a recipe list with JavaScript!

-1. Declare a variable that holds an object (your meal recipe).
+1. Declare a variable that holds an empty object literal (your meal recipe).
 2. Give the object 3 properties: a `title` (string), a `servings` (number) and an `ingredients` (array of strings) property.
 3. Log each property out seperately, using a loop (for, while or do/while)